rgrempel/elm-web-api/README.md

 ## Supported browsers

 One question I haven't entirely settled on is how to account for the fact that some of these facilities might not always be available.
-For the moment, I'm applying the following principles:

-*   For the moment, at least, I'm not implementing things at all unless they are common to the 'evergreen' browsers.

 *   Where the Javascript can throw exceptions in the normal course of events, I'm accounting for that in the API (i.e. via using `Result`, `Maybe` or